steadybeat-inc/djangocms-unitegallery/README.rst

 Templates
 ---------

-The template beheauvior has changed since 0.1.0.
+The template behavior has changed since 0.1.0.
 If you are using sorl as thumbnail library - nothing has changed for you and if you are using easy-thumbnails the template "easythumb-gallery.html" did the trick.

 Why do we do that?
 ------------------

 You can't use both thumbnail libraries side by side.
 Like murphies law: You are using the false thumbnail library ;)